š Finding the Closest Prime Numbers in a Range using the Sieve of Eratosthenes (leetcode - 2523)

 Sieve of Eratosthenes algorithm to precompute prime numbers

-.
+up to right.
 Then, we extract the prime numbers from the given

 range and find the closest pair.